ReginaBabo/German_Credit_Analysis/README.md

 # German_Credit_Analysis
 Project features a model finding process for determining the creditworthiness of loan applicants.
-Final model improves over no-information model by nearly 15% per unit profit.
+Final model improves over a blind proportional model by an estimated 13% per unit profit.

 Completed by Connor Lenio.
 Email: cojamalo@gmail.com